Why is Good Product Photography So Important on Amazon?

 First up, studio images.
 There are the classic product-only shots on that all-important white background.
 You know, the ones everyone associates with e-commerce products.

 This is it.
 The Big Daddy.
-The Alpha and Omega of listing photography.
+The Alpha and Omega of Amazon listing photography.
 Does discussing it first make it kinda anticlimactic?
 Maybe, but you’re here to learn so listen up.

 First off, getting the lighting right is absolutely critical, and if you don’t have extensive experience of photo-lighting then don’t even attempt to tackle this yourself.
 This is big boy stuff.